 Not far from Roseau, the Wotten Waven area is home to a number of hot sulphur springs said to have healing properties.
 Ti Kwen Glo Cho, Creole for “little corner of hot water,” is a local favorite.
 The water isn’t crystal-clear — pools take on a murky look — but once you’re in, you’ll have no regrets.
 If you’re just not sure, walk past the main pool and changing room along the path and down a set of stairs.
 Here, a series of old bathtubs tucked into a stand of bamboo are constantly refilled with warm, clear water.
 The small space makes it a particularly nice spot for parents with young children.

-There are a number of both hot and cold pools, along with a place where folks are encouraged to get in and cover their entire bodies with mud.
+There are a number of both hot and cold pools along with a place where folks are encouraged to get in and cover their entire bodies with mud.
 If you’re looking to gain the greatest health benefits, there is a specific order to the recommended steps.
-That said, just soaking without worry about when and where feels good on travel-weary bodies of all ages.
+That said, just soaking without worrying about when and where feels good on travel-weary bodies of all ages.
 Even though the pools are fed by sulphur springs, the smell is faint.

 Be sure to bring flip-flops or wear water shoes; the paths that connect the pools are rocky and can be painful to wander in bare feet.
 Having bathing suits on underneath clothes can be a time saver for families, enabling them to make a splash sooner.
 There aren’t any showers, and there’s only one changing room that’s not particularly private.
 It is large enough to fit a few people at a time, but since it is used by both men and women, it only takes a few soakers to form a line.